-In this area of study students explore and examine how narratives construct realities and meaning for audiences.
+In this area of study, students explore and examine how narratives construct realities and meaning for audiences.
 Narratives are constructed and shaped referencing a rich production history.
 This includes the personal and distinctive style of media professionals who play leading roles in the construction of the narrative, the selection and manipulation of media codes and conventions that stem from a range of cultures and histories, and the influence and constraints of contextual factors affecting the creation, construction and distribution of the narrative.
-Notions of audience, engagement, consumption and reception play a key role in understanding how a narrative is formed.
-Audiences are able to articulate their personal preferences in the type/s of narratives they engage with, consume and read.
-These preferences are related to the construction of narratives.
-Students study at least two narratives in two different media forms to gain an understanding of the construction of narrative.

-Outcome 1: On completion of this unit, the student should be able to analyse the intentions of media creators and producers and the influences of narratives on the audience in different media forms.
+Outcome 1: On completion of this unit the student should be able to analyse the style of media creators and producers and the influences of narratives on the audience in different media forms.